 The two floors of the restaurant are connected by those interior design choices.
 Patrons on the ground floor can sit on a bench made of wooden slats that extends the entire length of the restaurant.
 Tables are spaced along the length of the bench to accommodate several different groups at the same time.

 The back of the bench continues up the wall with the spaces between the wood increasing in size as it gets higher.
 By the time it reaches the ceiling, the wooden structure transforms into an arbor like one would expect to find in the garden outside.
 The opposite curve of the arbor connects with the second floor.

-While ground floor seating affords one the ability to view the kitchen from directly across the room, seating on the second floor allows one look down and watch the working chef.
+While ground floor seating affords one the ability to view the kitchen from directly across the room, seating on the second floor allows one to look down and watch the working chef.
 Both are excellent choices.
-The interior design of this restaurant not only complements its outdoor surroundings, it creates a relaxing yet modern atmosphere.
+This gourmet dessert bar interior design not only complements its outdoor surroundings, it creates a relaxing yet modern atmosphere.

 Also, take a look at the “Branding By Interior” e-book, the only book written on this subject at this time.
 It brings insight into how you can turn your business into a market-dominating competitor by using human cognitive responses.